uhi22/pyPLC/readme.md

 * Checkpoint160: The car receives the SLAC_MATCH.CNF, takes the NID and NMK from this message.
 * Checkpoint170: The car configures its homeplug modem with the received NID and NMK.
 * Checkpoint180: The homeplug modem of the car makes a restart to apply the new settings.
 This takes approx five seconds.
 The LEDs of the modem are going off and on again during this restart.
-* Checkpoint190: Now, the homeplug modems of the car and of the charger have formed a "private" Homeplug network (AV local network, AVLN).
+* Checkpoint190: Now, the homeplug modems of the car and of the charger have formed a "private" Homeplug network (AV logical network, AVLN).
 The RF traffic can only be decoded by participants who are using the same NID and NMK.
 * Checkpoint200: The car wants to know the chargers IP address.
 In computer networks, a DHCP would be a usual way to do this.
 In the CCS world, a different approach is used: SDP, which is the SECC discovery protocol.
 The DHCP may be also supported as fallback.
 The car sends a broadcast message "Is here a charger in this network?".
 Technically, it is an IPv6.UDP.V2GTP.SDP message